JeelKakadiya3240/Professional_Resume_Builder/README.md

 5. **List Technical Skills**
    - Organize skills by categories (e.g., "Programming: Python, JavaScript")
    - Use semicolons to separate different skill categories
+   - **AI Keyword Integration**: Use extracted keywords from job descriptions to enhance your skills section

 6. **Add Work Experience**
    - Include job title, company, location, and dates
    - Add detailed bullet points for achievements
    - Use action verbs and quantify results
+   - **AI Enhancement**: Click "AI Rewrite" to improve bullet points with professional language

 7. **Include Projects**
    - Add academic or personal projects
    - Describe your role and key contributions
    - Highlight technologies and outcomes
+   - **AI Enhancement**: Use "AI Rewrite" to enhance project descriptions

 8. **Reorder Sections**
    - Drag and drop sections to your preferred order